Perdu/milight-controller/README.md

 Milight controller
 =============

+A gateway script to control milight bulbs from multiple applications without conflicts.

 ## Why this script ##

 Milight lamps, also called LimitlessLED, Easybulb, Applight, Applamp, LEDme, dekolight or iLight, are smart bulbs.